Venture Kick

 Grant in 2016

-Seervision AG, a Swiss startup founded in 2016 and based in Zurich, specializes in developing innovative software for camera automation aimed at enhancing video production efficiency.
-Originally conceived at ETH Zurich to improve live lecture recordings, the company has evolved into a dynamic enterprise with over 30 employees.
-The Seervision Suite now automates workflows primarily for corporate studios, stage events, and educational spaces.
-By leveraging advanced video analysis algorithms and technologies such as motion control, computer vision, and machine learning, Seervision enables fully automated productions, including autonomous camera tracking and facial recognition.
-This integration simplifies live production workflows, making it easier for users to manage hybrid meeting experiences and other video production needs.
+Seervision AG is a Swiss startup founded in 2016 and based in Zurich, specializing in software for camera automation aimed at enhancing video production.
+Originally conceived at ETH Zurich to improve live lecture recording, the company has evolved into a robust enterprise with a focus on automating workflows in corporate studios, stage events, and educational environments.
+The Seervision Suite employs advanced video analysis algorithms that utilize motion control technology, integrating computer vision and machine learning to facilitate fully automated productions.
+This includes features such as autonomous camera tracking, facial recognition, and scene understanding, allowing for seamless integration into corporate settings and significantly simplifying live production processes.
+With a growing team of over 30 employees, Seervision is committed to making video production effortless and efficient.

 Seervision